dtrace4linux/linux/README.md

 ======
 If  you want to make a donation for this software, feel free to do so.
-Nothing is asked of you - it is genuinely free software, but it can help guage interest and appreciation if you do.
+Nothing is asked of you - it is genuinely free software, but it can help gauge interest and appreciation if you do.

 You  can  pay  by  visiting  the  link  below  and  clicking on "Donate", or use this reference for donations: